icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [fzf-dir-navigator](https://github.com/KulkarniKaustubh/fzf-dir-navigator) - This is a cool and user-friendly directory navigation plugin for ZSH using [fzf](https://github.com/junegunn/fzf) that allows the user to switch to any directory from anywhere and to anywhere.
 It also maintains a history of recently visited directories.
 Additionally, you can use hotkeys to move back and forth between directories in the shell session.
 - [fzf-fasd](https://github.com/wookayin/fzf-fasd) - Integrates [fzf](https://github.com/junegunn/fzf) and [fasd](https://github.com/clvv/fasd) --- tab completion of `z` with `fzf`'s fuzzy search!
 - [fzf-finder](https://github.com/leophys/zsh-plugin-fzf-finder) - Plugin to have a cool search keybinding with [fzf](https://github.com/junegunn/fzf) and (optionally) [bat](https://github.com/sharkdp/bat) and [fd](https://github.com/sharkdp/fd).
 Falls back to `find` and `cat`.
 Searches in the local tree of subdirectories for files.
-- [fzf-git-worktree](https://github.com/banyan/zsh-fzf-git-worktree) - Manage `git` worktrees with [fzf](https://github.com/junegunn/fzf) 一体化.
+- [fzf-git-worktree](https://github.com/banyan/zsh-fzf-git-worktree) - Manage `git` worktrees with [fzf](https://github.com/junegunn/fzf) integration.
 - [fzf-history-search](https://github.com/joshskidmore/zsh-fzf-history-search) - Replaces `Ctrl+R` with an [fzf](https://github.com/junegunn/fzf)-driven history search that includes date/times.
 - [fzf-it](https://github.com/micakce/fzf-it) - Make any command interactive wrapping it with [fzf](https://github.com/junegunn/fzf) functionality.
 - [fzf-marks](https://github.com/urbainvaes/fzf-marks) - Little script to create, navigate and delete bookmarks in `bash` and `zsh`, using the fuzzy finder [fzf](https://github.com/junegunn/fzf).
-- [fzf-nav](https://github.com/ivomac/zsh-fzf-nav) - Defines an interactive file/directory navigator using [fzf](https://github.com/junegunn/fzf).提供多种导航模式、git 集成和可自定义操作.
+- [fzf-nav](https://github.com/ivomac/zsh-fzf-nav) - Defines an interactive file/directory navigator using [fzf](https://github.com/junegunn/fzf).
+Offers multiple navigation modes, git integration, and customizable actions.
 - [fzf-packagemanager](https://github.com/goarano/zsh-fzf-packagemanager) - Adds commands for installing tools via various package managers using [fzf](https://github.com/junegunn/fzf).
 Supports `apt`, `brew` & `dnf`.
 - [fzf-pass](https://github.com/smeagol74/zsh-fzf-pass) - Better handling of passwords using [fzf](https://github.com/junegunn/fzf) and [pass](https://www.passwordstore.org/).
 - [fzf-plugin](https://github.com/Atlas34/fzf-plugin) - [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh)'s [fzf](https://github.com/junegunn/fzf) plugin extracted so it can be used easily with other plugin managers.